TenSoja/clear-cache/README.md

 - **`notifications`**: Used to show confirmation when cache is cleared
 - **`storage`**: Used to save user preferences locally
 - **`contextMenus`**: Enables right-click menu options
+- **`tabs`**: Needed to detect the currently active tab when using the **"Current Tab Only"** option, so browsing data is cleared only for that site instead of the entire browser

 ## 🤝 Contributors